Correlated decoherence in a common environment activated by relative motion

 We have investigated the reduced dynamics of two spatially separated boundary subsystems coupled to a common structured environment under relative motion.
 Within a Gaussian OQS framework, integrating out the environment yields an influence functional in which coherent mediation and correlated fluctuations are governed by the same dressed environmental correlator evaluated at the boundary positions.
 This provides a unified description of common-bath interaction and decoherence in a setting where motion modifies the spectral matching conditions of the subsystem responses.

-We identify a kinematic threshold for motion-activated correlated decoherence.
-Relative motion Doppler-shifts the boundary spectra and opens a resonant shell only when $v>2u_\phi$.
-Below threshold, the dominant resonant contribution to the off-diagonal noise kernel is absent, so that the common environment acts predominantly as a coherent mediator at leading resonant order.
-Above threshold, the same environment supports a finite cross-noise channel and generates irreversible correlated decoherence.
-The onset of decoherence is therefore governed by the opening of an environmental channel controlled by spectral overlap rather than by a smooth increase of dissipation alone.
+We identify the ideal kinematic onset of the leading resonant contribution to motion-activated correlated decoherence.
+Relative motion Doppler-shifts the boundary spectra and opens a resonant shell when the general spectral-overlap condition is satisfied.
+The critical velocity depends on the boundary dispersions.
+For identical boundary dispersions, the onset condition becomes $v>2u_\phi$.
+Below this onset, the leading resonant contribution to the off-diagonal decoherence functional is absent in the zero-linewidth limit, although the full cross-noise kernel generally remains finite.
+Above it, the resonant shell enhances the motion-selected cross-noise contribution and the associated correlated decoherence.
+Finite linewidth generates subthreshold tails and rounds the sharp theoretical onset into a crossover.
+The resulting enhancement is therefore governed by the opening of an environmental channel controlled by spectral overlap rather than by a smooth increase of dissipation alone.

 The analysis also clarifies the relation between excitation production in the in-out formulation and decoherence in the reduced CTP description.
 Although these quantities are not identical, within the Gaussian weak-coupling resonant regime they are controlled by the same on-shell environmental structure.
 In the reduced dynamics, the retarded kernel governs coherent coupling, while the Hadamard kernel determines the correlated noise entering the decoherence functional.
-This yields a direct reduced-dynamics signature of motion-activated correlated decoherence through the suppression of off-diagonal coherence and the resonant rate density $\mathcal{R}_{\rm res}^{(AB)}$.
+This yields a direct reduced-dynamics signature of motion-activated correlated decoherence through the suppression of off-diagonal coherence and the resonant rate density $R_{\rm res}^{(AB)}$.